INFLPat/FXCCXT/fx_trader/CONTEXT_HANDOFF.md

 ## 9. IMMEDIATE NEXT STEP

-1. **Resolve the Kraken ingestion gap.** Check the base CSVs' actual last date (`tail -3`), get incremental files if needed, re-run `ingest_kraken_gbp_csv.py`, confirm all 16 instruments show real coverage.
+**See Section 17 — this list is superseded by the window change.**

+1. Re-run `fetch_sandbox_data.py` for the new 2025 H2 window (FX + USD-crypto) - code unchanged/still fixed, just new dates, not yet executed.
+2. Run `ingest_kraken_gbp_csv.py` with the 25Q3/25Q4 quarterly files in their subfolders.
-2. **Only once genuinely 16/16**: run the SMA crossover strategy against the sandbox through `VALIDATION_HIERARCHY.md`'s tiers, cheapest first — don't skip to sensitivity/walk-forward/bootstrap before Tier 0/1 has filtered anything.
+3. Once genuinely 16/16 for 2025 H2: run the SMA crossover strategy through `VALIDATION_HIERARCHY.md`'s tiers, cheapest first.
-3. **Before trusting `get_quote`/`place_market_order`**: test them explicitly, given `fetch_candles`'s two-bug history in the same file.
+4. Before trusting `get_quote`/`place_market_order`: test them explicitly, given `fetch_candles`'s two-bug history in the same file.
-4. Only after that, in a dedicated new session, start the cross-pair/cartesian/pairs-trading work — with the granularity expectation from this session in hand already.
+5. Only after that, in a dedicated new session, start the cross-pair/cartesian/pairs-trading work.

 ---